nabilelasri98/Advanced-Machine-Learing/README.md

 ## Assignment 2: Predicting grayscale images of letters P - Z.
 The second assignment consists in the classification of letters from P to Z, by developing a neural network, starting from a dataset containing images of these letters.
 In addition it is necessary to develop an autoencoder, to extract the most important features from the training data.

+## Assignment 3: Designing a CNN architecture and its formation.
+The third assignment consists in the classification of numbers from 0 to 9, developing a convolutional neural network, starting from the MNIST dataset.
+Moreover there is a constraint in the number of parameters used: maximum 6000.